zkzoomer/zk-hacks/season-1/1_lets_hash_it_out/README.md

 = e(g_1, P_1)^{(sk)} \cdot e(g_1, P_2)^{(sk)} = e(g_1, [sk]P_1) \cdot e(g_1, [sk]P_2) = e(g_1, \sigma_1 + \sigma_2)
 $$

-So it is easy to see how one may forge a signature if they have the
+By extending this, we can see how one may forge a signature if they have all the points $P_i$ defining the Pedersen hash.
+But a random set of data is very unlikely to provide us with digests with just a single non-zero bit, so we will need a different approach.
-$P_i$
-corresponding to bit arrays with a single $1$.
-But the question is, how do we extend this?

-First of all, we need to understand the data we have been given.
+First, we need to understand the data we have been given.
 We have a total of 256 messages and their corresponding signatures.
 But are these messages the digest of a blake2 hash, or are we dealing with its preimage (the original message)?
 From looking at the data we would think its the former, but running this simple bit of code:

 ```rs
 let (pk, ms, sigs) = puzzle_data();